roubertedgar/workshoptw/README.md

 	...
 ```

 Nice =D, now our view have a ViewModel.
-Só, if we look at the PlaceFormActivity, we will see that PlaceFormActivity returns a place to the MainActivity, and then, the MainActivity saves it.
+So, if we look at the PlaceFormActivity, we will see that PlaceFormActivity returns a place to the MainActivity, and then, the MainActivity saves it.
 This is not good, we should make the PlaceFormActivity tells the ViewModel to save the Place for us, right?
 So, let's continue our refactoring, and see what we can do...

 The Place that we want to save belongs to the Model layer, so, our ViewModel should work with our Model layer, right?